NatumanyaDuncan/Prediction_of_Products_Sales/README.md

 While the trend is positive, there is significant variability in charges for each BMI value.
 This indicates that other factors beyond BMI also influence medical charges.
 ![download (1)](https://github.com/NatumanyaDuncan/Prediction_of_Products_Sales/assets/98535868/e225eb85-ea10-4666-a7e9-07839a3b9e08)

+Description:
+In this health insurance analysis project, we explore a dataset that includes details about individuals' characteristics and their corresponding medical charges.
+The goal is to uncover insights that shed light on how various factors influence medical costs, enabling better cost prediction and personalized healthcare strategies.

+Boxplot of Smoker vs. Charges:
+The boxplot visually compares the distribution of medical charges for smokers and nonsmokers.
+By analyzing the spread and central tendency of charges within these groups, we can understand the impact of smoking on healthcare expenses.

 ![download (2)](https://github.com/NatumanyaDuncan/Prediction_of_Products_Sales/assets/98535868/78481ca2-978c-4193-87b3-ef98b7ad303d)

 Description: